growthspark/gs-starter-theme/readme.md

 ## Custom Admin Features

-The /includes/ directory now comes stocked with a variety of functions which customize the WordPress admin interface for better usability:
+The /includes/admin/ directory now comes stocked with a variety of functions which customize the WordPress admin interface for better usability:

+### Enhanced "Recent Drafts" Dashboard Widget

+dashboard.recent-drafts.php

+Displays an updated version of the "Recent Drafts" dashboard widget that can provide a list drafts for both Pages & Posts, as well as any number of custom post types.
+Drafts are organized into separate lists according to type.

+Desired post types can be set in the $types array of this file.

 ### Theme Styles applied to TinyMCE Editor